ichortower/Nightshade/docs/README.md

 * **Colorize World/Colorize UI** \
     You can independently toggle whether the color settings apply to the world layer and the UI layer.
+They will use the same profile; in a future update, I plan to allow them to use different ones.
 * **Colorize By Season** \
     Nightshade saves up to four color profiles in its config.json.
-If Colorize By Season is enabled, the profiles will be mapped in order to Spring, Summer, Fall, and Winter (the tab titles will change to reflect this).
+If Colorize By Season is enabled, the profiles will be mapped, in order, to Spring, Summer, Fall, and Winter (the tab titles will change to reflect this).
 In the appropriate season, that profile will be applied automatically.
 * **Profile Switcher** \
     Switch between color profiles.
-Whichever one you select will be rendered live, even if Colorize By Season is on and it doesn't match the current season.
+Whichever one you select will be rendered live while the menu is open, even if Colorize By Season is on and it doesn't match the current season.
 If Colorize By Season is disabled, the selected profile will be saved (see Save) as the active profile and will apply at all times.
 * **Saturation/Lightness/Contrast** \
-    Adjust the three
-    Adjust saturation of the game's colors.
-Range: -100 to 100.
+    Adjust the overall saturation of colors, overall darkness/lightness of the game, and overall color contrast.
+These sliders apply equally to the entire game canvas.
+* **Color Balance (CMY/RGB)** \
+    These nine sliders allow you to adjust the balance between the primary RGB colors and their complements (CMY).
+Each group represents one pair (cyan-red, magenta-green, and yellow-blue), and in each group are three sliders, controlling (from top to bottom) shadows, midtones, and highlights, giving you fine-grained control.
+* **Revert** \
+    When you open the config menu, the current state of the four profiles is saved in memory.
+At any time, clicking this button will return the current profile to that saved state.
+* **Clear** \
+    Resets all color sliders in the current profile to zero.
+* **Copy** \
+    Copies the current state of the color sliders to an in-memory buffer.
+* **Paste** \
+    Applies the contents of the in-memory buffer to the current color profile.
+* **Depth of Field** \
+    Enables or disables the depth of field shader.
+* **Field** \
+    Controls how much of the screen is fully in focus (not blurred).
+This is a minimum amount, since the player's position affects the field too (see the Depth of Field section for details).
-* **Lightness** \
+* **Intensity** \
-    Adjust saturation of the game's colors.
-Range: -80 to 80.
+    Controls how strong the blur effect is, at maximum.
+After leaving the field, the blur gradually intensifies until it reaches this maximum.

+## Depth of Field

 ## Compatibility